Oreo Logo

 1960 – 1972

-In 1960, Oreo had a logo where each letter from the brand name was placed in its own white circle.
-Moreover, the circles, lined up in one row, were in contact with each other and were separated only by thin vertical stripes.
-The light blue color was used for the background and the inscription.
+In 1960, Oreo had a logo, and each letter from the brand name was placed in its white circle.
+Moreover, the circles, lined up in one row, were in contact with each other and separated only by thin vertical stripes.
+The background and the inscription were light blue.
 As for the font, the designers opted for a subtle grotesque with flattened “Os.”

 1972 – 1990

 After the redesign, the letters became white and bold.
-The typeface was roughly similar to Chank Fonts’ Adrianna Extended Extrabold, only the “E” looked like a similar glyph in Runes & Fonts’ Mesa Grande Regular.
+The typeface was roughly similar to Chank Fonts’ Adrianna Extended Extrabold, but only the “E” looked like a glyph similar to Runes & Fonts’ Mesa Grande Regular.
 The blue rectangle has taken on a darker hue, and the circles and dividing lines have disappeared.

 1990 – 1995